frazucca83/GettingCleaningData/CodeBook.md

 - Columns 3 to 68 contain the averages.

-The data-processing to obtain the dataset “tidy_data.csv”
+The data-processing to obtain the dataset “tidy_data.txt”
 ==================================================================

 The tidy_data.csv dataset is obtained from the Human Activity Recognition Using Smartphones Dataset by executing the run_analysis.R script.
 The script applies the following data-processing: